-Most HOA`s have a clause where you can change the rules if the majority of the homeowners agree, so if you live in one of these areas, don’t give up.
-Educate your neighbors, buy them the book I quoted in this post, and you may be successful in getting chickens of your own.
+Most HOA has a clause where you can change the rules if most homeowners agree, so if you live in one of these areas, don’t give up.
+Educate your neighbors, buy them the book I quoted in this post, and you may successfully get your own chickens.
 If your spouse is the only thing preventing you from getting chickens, I say just go for it.
-I mean really, what is a few nights on the couch anyways.
-Once they experience how awesome chickens are they will get over it.
+I mean, really, what is a few nights on the couch anyways?
+Once they experience how awesome chickens are, they will get over it.

 Support For This BlogDON'T MISS A POST!
 GET RSS NOTIFICATIONS HERE

 Subscribe! • Like! • Share!